COVID-19 Vaccines: Frequently Asked QuestionsImportant Vaccine Information from Cameron Hospital

 COVID-19 Vaccine FAQ

-As COVID-19 vaccines begin to become available to healthcare workers and other critical workforce members, many individuals in the Angola community and beyond have questions.
+With COVID-19 vaccines now being available to all Hoosiers 16 years of age and older, many individuals in the Angola community and beyond have questions.
 Here, we have compiled a variety of frequently asked questions and answers to help the public understand crucial information regarding the vaccines’ distribution, safety, and risks.

 All of the information on this page is dynamic and subject to change.
 For questions regarding the COVID-19 vaccine, please contact your healthcare provider or refer to the CDC or Indiana State Health Department.